alexpovel/b4s/README.md

 }
 ```

-Similar downsides as for the array case apply: very long compile times, and considerable
+Similar downsides as for the slices case apply: very long compile times, and
-binary bloat from smart pointers.
-A hash set ultimately is an array with computed
+considerable binary bloat from smart pointers.
+A hash set ultimately is a slice with
-indices, so this is expected.
+computed indices, so this is expected.

 ### Single, sorted and padded string